mfiorina/mafiorina/content/project/r_course/index.md

 ---
 title: "R for Professional Research"
 subtitle: "Johns Hopkins University School of Advanced International Studies (SAIS)"
-excerpt: "My R Course for graduate students at Johns Hopkins University SAIS."
+excerpt: "Grid is the very first CSS module created specifically to solve the layout problems we’ve all been hacking our way around for as long as we’ve been making websites."
-date: 2024-02-02
+date: 2019-07-02
-author: "MarcAndrea Fiorina"
+author: "Eric Anderson"
 featured: true
 draft: false
 tags: